MIntelligence-Group/SpeechText_EmoRec/README.md

  # IEMOCAP
-   To start with the IEMOCAP data, you have to run all the the three notebooks in the following order
+   To start with the IEMOCAP data, you have to run all the the three notebooks in the following order:
    1. Data_Preprocess(IEMOCAP).ipynb
    2. Training(IEMOCAP).ipynb
    3. Analysis(IEMOCAP).ipynb